Cristiano Biraghi: Pescara

 On 11 July 2016, Biraghi was sold to Serie A newcomers Pescara in a permanent deal.
 On the same day Pescara also signed Rey Manaj on loan, as well as Gianluca Caprari, who was sold to Inter but loaned back to Pescara for a season.
 Pescara were relegated at the end of season.

 Fiorentina

 On 15 August 2017, Biraghi joined Serie A club Fiorentina on loan, with an obligation to buy the player.

-On 29 May 2024, Biraghi started in Fiorentina's 1–0 extra-time defeat to Olympiacos in the 2024 UEFA Europa Conference League final.
+In the 2023 UEFA Europa Conference League final against West Ham United on 7 June 2023, when preparing to take a corner, Biraghi was struck in the head with an object thrown by a member in the crowd, causing him to bleed and finish the match with a bandage, where Fiorentina eventually lost 2–1.
+On 29 May 2024, in the 2024 UEFA Europa Conference League final, Biraghi started in Fiorentina's 1–0 extra-time defeat to Olympiacos.

+On 24 June 2025, he departed Fiorentina as captain after eight seasons, 266 appearances, and 15 goals when he joined Torino permanently.

 Second return to Inter Milan

 In August 2019, Biraghi was re-signed by Inter in a temporary deal, with Dalbert moving in the opposite direction.
 Inter had an option to sign Biraghi from Fiorentina in a permanent deal in 2020 for a reported €12 million fee, but opted not to take this up.